yitzuliu/DissertationDemo/docs/FAQ.md

 ### Q: Is there a mobile app?
 **A:** Currently, the system runs as a web application that works on mobile browsers.
 Native mobile apps are planned for future releases.

+## Testing and Evaluation

+### Q: How do you evaluate model performance?
+**A:** We use the VQA 2.0 (Visual Question Answering) benchmark with real COCO dataset questions and images.
+Our testing framework evaluates:
+- **Simple Accuracy**: Binary correct/incorrect answers
+- **VQA Accuracy**: Standard VQA 2.0 evaluation with partial credit
+- **Inference Time**: Average response time per question
+- **Memory Usage**: Resource consumption tracking

+### Q: Where can I find detailed test results?
+**A:** See `src/testing/vqa_test_result.md` for comprehensive test results, time analysis, and performance comparisons.

+### Q: How often do you update model performance data?
+**A:** We regularly test and update model performance data.
+The latest results are from July 19, 2025, using VQA 2.0 testing framework.

 ## Support and Community